-It was also a busy period for M&A. We had five biotech holdings get acquired during the quarter.
-Four were acquired by big pharma companies and one by a small cap biotech company.
-We believe this heightened level of M&A is a reflection of the companies having innovative therapeutic pipelines, larger pharma companies having robust commercial infrastructures to commercialize these drugs once approved, big pharma's growing need to offset future patent cliffs as well as attractive valuations throughout the industry.
+It was also a busy period for M&A. We had two biotech holdings get acquired by big pharma during the quarter.
+We believe this heightened level of M&A is a reflection of the companies having innovative therapeutic pipelines, larger pharma companies having robust commercial infrastructures to commercial these drugs once approved, big pharma's growing need to offset future patent cliffs as well as attractive valuations throughout the industry.
 While these were favorable outcomes for performance this quarter, in most of these cases we anticipated far greater upside had these companies let their clinical pipelines mature further.